Aameer/aameer.github.io/_posts/2014-08-10-10-things-about-working-in-a-startup.markdown

 *In a startup* there is lot of work which you have to complete within a specified amount.Occasilnally there will be some stress but at the same time if you love what you do and are proud of it then it shouldn't be an issue, although you will be pushed to your limits everyday.

 ### Passion
-*In a startup* one needs passion.Alhtough you may be workaholic or of high competitve nature but that will not cut it.You need to have Passion for the thing which you are doing, so that's why you have to be very selective about what you want to work on.They say that **No company is for everyone**.If you are not passionate about what you do then you are wasting your time and life is too short to do that.
+*In a startup* one needs passion.Alhtough you may be workaholic or of high competitve nature but that will not cut it.You need to have Passion for the thing which you are doing, so that's why you have to be very selective about what you want to work on.They say that *No company is for every one*.If you are not passionate about what you do then you are wasting your time and life is too short to do that.

 ### Less money
 In a startup you won't find gold mines.Although many rich people are entreprneurs or have been at some point of time, it is not recommended to join a startup if you want to earn huge amount of cash in short span of time (exceptions are always there).